 Eldon Richards, CTO of Recondo Technology, a healthcare revenue cycle automation platform, said that one of the key differences between RPA and IPA is IPA's ability to learn from experience.
 This skill matters most when there is a high degree of variability in a process or in the data used to support the process.
 With RPA, the implementor must handle the variability in programmed algorithms or rules ahead of time.
 With IPA, handling the variability can sometimes be learned automatically from experience.

-IPA projects can also affect workplace benefits, such as facilitating the collaboration between the data science teams and the line-of-business professionals that have the necessary subject matter expertise about the document-based business processes being automated.
-This leads to better implementations and the identification of additional high-value use cases, said Tom Wilde, CEO of Indico, an IPA platform for unstructured content.
+As noted above, IPA requires more collaboration between teams than RPA does.
+Data science and IT teams must consult with the line-of-business professionals that have the necessary subject matter expertise about the document-based business processes being automated.
+This results in better implementations and can lead to the identification of additional high-value use cases, said Tom Wilde, CEO of Indico, an IPA platform for unstructured content.

-Adding a layer of intelligence to RPA can have a transformative effect on processes, as well as when organizations collaborate on finding better feedback loops for training the AI models.
-"Suddenly the bots can cope with high-value, decision-making tasks, as well as repetitive ones," said Arvind Jagannath, director of product management at AI Foundry, a mortgage automation platform.
+Adding a layer of intelligence to RPA can have a transformative effect on processes, as they do when teams collaborate on finding better feedback loops for training the AI models.
+"Suddenly the bots can cope with high-value, decision-making tasks, as well as repetitive ones," said Arvind Jagannath, senior director of product management at Sagent, a loan servicing platform company.

-The AI models driving RPA decisions can be improved when business users and data scientists can identify which sets of data to use for ongoing training.
-This might include evaluating the performance of models over different time scales.
-Short time scale may look at what loans human experts approve or deny -- a longer time scale could consider which loans human experts approved, but subsequently defaulted, to further refine the model.
+In his business, the AI models driving RPA decisions are improved when business users and data scientists identify which sets of data to use for ongoing training.
+This collaboration might include evaluating the performance of models over different time scales.
+A short time scale model might look at which loans human experts approve or deny -- a longer time scale could consider which loans human experts approved, but subsequently defaulted, to further refine the model.
 "With more data, the models for making decisions can become more accurate and reliable," Jagannath said.

 How do RPA and IPA complement one another?